-Dr. Ende earned his medical degree from the Medical College of Virginia in 1973 and completed internal medicine residency and chief residency at the University of Chicago Hospitals in 1979.
-The first 10 years of his career were spent on the faculty at Boston University Medical Center as a general internist, teacher and residency program director before joining the faculty at Penn in 1989 as Associate Professor.
-In 1996, he became Professor of Medicine at Penn.
-He served as Chief of Medicine at Penn Presbyterian Medical Center for 17 years.
-He stepped down in 2013 to take on his current role as Executive Medical Director for Penn Signature Services.
-Dr. Ende continues to care for patients in the outpatient setting and as an inpatient attending.
-He is an inaugural member of Penn Medicine’s Academy of Master Clinicians, which honors Penn Medicine faculty who are recognized as consistently outstanding clinicians and consummate professionals.
+Dr. Ende earned his MD from the Medical College of Virginia, and completed internal medicine residency and chief residency at the University of Chicago Hospitals.
+The first decade of his career was spent on the faculty at Boston University Medical Center as a general internist, teacher, and residency program director before joining the Penn faculty in 1989.
+He served as Chief of Medicine at Penn Presbyterian Medical Center for 17 years, and is an inaugural member of Penn Medicine’s Academy of Master Clinicians.
+He continues to care for patients in the outpatient setting and as an inpatient attending.